 Where would we be without our smartphones?
 Portable solar panels can keep your smartphone battery full, although they can’t help you check your Facebook when you’re at a campsite with no signal…

 Perfect for inflating your 4WD or mountain bike tyres if you’re in a tricky spot, air compressors can be run via your solar panel camping setup.
-Some models can be powered by a 150W solar panel and can get the job done in just a few minutes.
+Aircompressers do tend to pull more a little more power when in use so be sure to hook it up to the secondary battery if you have the choice.
+Some air compressor models can be powered by a 150W solar panel and a decent deep cycle battery which can get the job done in just a few minutes.

 Want to take your drone out camping with you to capture some muddy 4x4 action or get some sweeping landscape shots that make you go “how’s the serenity?”.
-Your 150W solar panel will keep plenty of juice in your drone’s rechargeable battery – as always, just check your drone’s specifications.
+Your 150W solar panel will keep plenty of juice in your drone’s rechargeable battery – as always, just check your drone’s specifications but the average drone battery will only draw around the same amps as a phone charger.

 Ready to say goodbye to powered sites and enjoy a few more home comforts no matter where in the country you’re camping?
 Check out our full range of solar power gear, tents, and plenty more camping essentials, and get yourself set up for a grand new adventure.